Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 #### Prerequisites

-At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).
+At least one offer has been added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).

 #### Procedure